Finchley War Memorial

 No names are inscribed on the main memorial.

 The memorial remembers those servicemen and women up to the present day who have died in conflict and also their loved ones, family and friends who they left behind.
 A service of remembrance occurs every year on Remembrance Sunday at the memorial with a two minute long silence and the Last Post sounds followed by a March Past.
 Ballards Lane is closed at this time so that relatives and members of the community can pay their respects.
 Recorded IWM Ref: 10972.
 Barnet Press 4 February 1922 Finchley Branch of the British Legion has acquired 'St Kilda' in Ballards Lane as a club.
 Martin Coyle.

+The memorial was Grade II listed by Historic England in April 2019.

 A separate and original memorial in the form of a bronze plaque is located at Finchley Memorial Hospital.
-It commemorates the local men who died during the World War I.
+It commemorates the local men who died during World War I.